free web page counters Pacific Ring of Fire - Physical Geography

 Most of Earth’s active volcanoes with summits above sea level are located in the Ring of Fire.
 Many of these subaerial volcanoes are stratovolcanoes (e.g. Mount St. Helens), formed by explosive eruptions of tephra alternating with effusive eruptions of lava flows.
 Lavas at the Ring of Fire’s stratovolcanoes are mainly andesite and basaltic andesite, but dacite, rhyolite, basalt and some other rarer types also occur.
 Other types of volcano are also found in the Ring of Fire, such as subaerial shield volcanoes (e.g. Plosky Tolbachik), and submarine seamounts (e.g. Monowai)olcanoes (e.g. Mount St. Helens), formed by explosive eruptions of tephra alternating with effusive eruptions of lava flows.
 Lavas at the Ring of Fire’s stratovolcanoes are mainly andesite and basaltic andesite but dacite, rhyolite, basalt and some other rarer types also occur.
 Other types of volcano are also found in the Ring of Fire, such as subaerial shield volcanoes (e.g. Plosky Tolbachik), and submarine seamount (e.g. Monowai).

-Pacific Ring of Fire Countries
+Countries Located Along the Ring of Fire

 Historical Background of the Pacific Ring of Fire